 The physical/optical interconnection is supposed to be a pre-configured and not exposed via MPI to MDSC.

-If we consider the case of a 10Gb IP link between C-R1 to C-R3, we need to instantiate an ODU2 connection between C-R1 and C-R3 , crossing transport nodes S3, S6, and S9.
+If we consider the case of a 10Gb IP link between C-R1 to C-R3, we need to instantiate an end-to-end ODU2 connection between C-R1 and C-R3 , crossing transport nodes S3, S5, and S6.

 The traffic flow between C-R1 and C-R3 can be summarized as: